| 9.

 lifetime, it was a determining period for the further

 development of Bohemia, especially German Bohemia.
+Regardless

 of how one views Wallenstein as a person, his martial skills